utsavgupta/go-leader-election/README.md

 $ gcloud beta emulators datastore start
 ```

-In a new terminal window set environment variables to specify application stage and port number.
-In addition to that you need to set the variables needed by the application to initialize the Datastore client.
+In a new terminal window export environment variables to set application stage and port number.
+In addition to those variables, you need to set the variables needed by the application to initialize the Datastore client.
 These variables can be set through a gcloud command.

 ```bash
 $ # in the go-leader-election directory